Online Stochastic Matching: A Polytope Perspective: Stochastic dynamic matching.

 Class-$i$ items arrive according to an independent Poisson process with rate $\lambda_i > 0$, for each $i \in \V$.
 The vector of arrival rates is denoted by $\lambda = (\lambda_1, \lambda_2, \ldots, \lambda_n) \in \R_{> 0}^n$.
 Scaling all coordinates of $\lambda$ by the same positive constant is equivalent to changing the time unit, so we can renormalize $\lambda$ without changing the dynamics.
 For example, we will sometimes use the \emph{unit} normalization, in which $\sum_{i \in \V} \lambda_i = 1$.
 We also let $I = (I_t, t \in \N)$ denote the sequence of independent and identically distributed (i.i.d.) item classes, so that $I_t$ is the class of the $(t+1)$-th item, equal to $i$ with probability $\lambda_i / (\sum_{j \in \V} \lambda_j)$, for each $t \in \N$.
 The couple $(G, \lambda)$ is called a \emph{matching problem} or simply a \emph{problem}.
 Occasionally, when we need to specify the sequence of incoming items and not merely its distribution, we will also refer to the couple $(G, I)$ as a (matching) problem.

-\subsection{Policy and matching dynamics}
+\subsection{Policy and matching dynamics.}

-Most of the paper will focus on deterministic size-based policies, that is, policies whereby matching decisions are deterministic functions of the queue size vectors.
-However, as we will see at the end of this section, our results also apply to a more general definition of a policy.
+Most of the paper focuses on deterministic size-based policies, that is, policies whereby matching decisions are deterministic functions of the queue-size vector.
+However, as we will briefly explain at the end of this section (and discuss in more detail in the supplementary material), our results also apply to a more general definition of a policy.
 Throughout the paper, we assume that the system is initially empty, meaning that it starts with no unmatched item.